2020 BootCamp Speakers and Panelists

 Mary Morten, President, Morten Group LLC

-Mary Morten is the president of Morten Group (MG), a national consulting firm established in November 2001 to focus on clients in the nonprofit, for-profit, and foundation fields.
-The Morten Group team is comprised of a multi-racial, cross generational group of professionals—an intentional component of our business model.
-The firm focuses on diversity, racial equity and inclusion, executive placements, research, and organizational development.
+Mary Morten is the president of Morten Group (MG), a national consulting firm that focuses on the nonprofit, for-profit, and foundation fields.
+Morten Group is comprised of a multiracial, cross-generational group of professionals—an intentional component of their business model.
+The firm focuses on diversity, racial equity and inclusion, executive placements, research and organizational development.
+Mary recently launched her own podcast.
+“Gathering Ground” can be found on iTunes, Spotify and wherever you find your podcasts.

-Mary holds a bachelor’s in communications with an emphasis in radio and television from Loyola University Chicago and is a member of the Association of Fundraising Professionals and the Association of Consultants to Nonprofits.
+Mary holds a Bachelor of Arts degree in communications with an emphasis in radio and television from Loyola University Chicago and is a member of the Association of Fundraising Professionals, the Association of Consultants to Nonprofits and the Society for Human Resource Management.

 Cori Moschberger, LCSW, MSW, Counselor and Organizational Development Consultant